Ledger-Software/Docs/Design/FrameworkDocumentation.md

 ##Database

-We’ve chosen to use UnQLite as our backend database.
-It is an embedded NoSQL database engine, with support for both key/value and JSON document storage.
+We've chosen to use SQLite as our backend database.
+It is a very popular embedded SQL database engine that supports relational database architectures.

-The support for JSON document storage is the primary reason we chose to use UnQLite (as Quicken financial records are stored as JSON objects).
-UnQLite also provides more than sufficient performance and storage for the needs of this project.
-It’s driven by a powerful disk storage engine that supports O(1) lookup, and can support terabyte sized databases.
+SQLite's popularity is the primary reason we chose it.
+It has very thorough documentation, and widespread support across various languages.
+The relational database architecture will also help us organize the user's finanical accounts and transactions.
+SQLite also provides more than sufficient performance and storage (maximum database file size of 140 terabytes) for the needs of this project.

-For more information, visit the [official website](https://unqlite.org/) or its [GitHub repository](https://github.com/symisc/unqlite).
+For more information, visit the [official website](https://www.sqlite.org/).

 ##Encryption